Haunted Places to Visit in Oklahoma

 She sounds pretty harmless, but her antics have caused a few employees to quit.
 So if ghost hunting gives you a great appetite, stop in the Idabel McDonald's for lunch and spook-spot while you eat.

 Guthrie makes the list for several locations, so I had to pick and choose about which one to feature.
 I like the sound of this one.
-Certainly buildings that LOOK haunted have more ambience, but in the end, its the structures that don't look haunted that can be much more eerie.
+Certainly buildings that LOOK haunted have more ambiance, but in the end, its the structures that don't look haunted that can be much more eerie.

 That would be the case with the Masonic Home.
 Built in 1923 it began as an orphanage.
 Times were hard in Oklahoma then and a lot of children were placed in the orphanage as a way to ensure their survival and well being.
 In 1978, after the foster care system was instituted, the Home was closed down and sat empty for over 20 years.